 Maximize your holiday return on investment by being prepared.
 Holiday themed elements are like Christmas decorations.
 They make everything cheerful and festive to uplift the mood and encourage customers to browse.
 Start planning early to take full advantage of holiday cheer.

+Luckily, today we are living in a world that is dominated by insights and user data.
+A lot of this information is collected by SEO agencies across the world.
+You, too, can use this data to better prepare yourself for the number of visitors your site might have to experience during the holiday season rush.
 Use Fourth of July sales to predict how your website will function in November and December.
 Holiday shoppers expect every page of your website to load in seconds both on desktop and mobile devices, so slow-loading pages will cost sales.
 Test performance to isolate elements that affect loading speed.
 If you find applications that struggle to keep up with increased traffic, you have time before the holidays to take corrective action.

 Evaluate your website’s infrastructure through the end of summer and beginning of fall.
 Load tests can indicate whether July changes are effective.
 Assess performance and perform routine maintenance to prepare for the traffic spikes ahead.
 Install new features or services so you have plenty of time to make changes.
+Make sure to use all the web development languages that are available to you and your web designers to find the one that will be able to handle’s your websites very unique number and type of customers.

 Review last year’s traffic and purchasing data, both to look for problems with website function and to predict merchandise trends.
 Focus on areas where you saw users abandon their search or leave items in carts.